Team: Heinke, Olli O., Steffen B., Schüssi, Steffen K., Zeljka, Marc, Mats, Tom, Aline, Marc-Christopher, Dierk

 Almost Cavebase standard there was delicious grilled meat from Franconia.
-Also Dierk, Mats and Aline found their way to Hemmoor in the evening and so we could finish the evening in a comfortable round.
-Around 2 o'clock in the morning also the last participant Heinke arrived.
+Also Dierk, Mats and Aline found in the evening still the way to Hemmoor and so we could let the evening end in comfortable round.
+Around 2 o'clock in the morning, the last participant Heinke arrived.

-Saturday morning started with a delicious breakfast before we started with some theory and practice.
-First Olli gave us a part with the basics of CPR and oxygen administration and gave us the opportunity to practice on a manikin.
+Saturday morning started with a delicious breakfast, before we started with some theory and practice.
+First Olli did a part with the basics of CPR and oxygen administration and gave us the opportunity to practice on a manikin.

-To get some more movement we decided to walk a little round around the lake.
+To have some more exercise we decided to walk a little round the lake.

 Here you get new views of the lake.
-After this successful day, how could it be otherwise, we stoked the grill again and strengthened ourselves.
-Also this evening we let finish in large round and already forged the one or other plan.
+After this successful day, how could it be otherwise, we stoked the grill again and strengthened us.
+Also this evening we let end in large round and already forged the one or other plan.